How Long Does a Home Renovation Take?

 Using this info, construction teams can then craft plans, engineering drawings, color charts, and more before consolidating it all into a single, comprehensive project plan and timeframe.
 Of course, some of the more stylized requests might require the help of specialized work crews and specialists such as plumbers, interior designers, electricians, and others.
 Naturally, all these things will prolong the project timeframe.

-Fortunately, any long-standing, reputable design-build firm will already have established partnerships with a wide array of these outside professionals, having worked with them on multiple whole home renovation and remodeling projects in the past.
+Fortunately, any long-standing, reputable design and build company will already have established partnerships with a wide array of these outside professionals, having worked with them on multiple whole home renovation and remodeling projects in the past.

 Streamlining & Expediting the Home Renovation Process